 - 4.4.
-These regulations apply to all students registering for the first year of an undergraduate or graduate programme from 1 August 2016, with the exception of the following: - i. students admitted with advanced standing to a subsequent (for example, second) developmental year of a programme.
-The regulations for the cohort joined apply; - ii. students transferred from other programmes within QMUL to a subsequent (for example, second) year of a different programme.
+These regulations apply to all students registering for the first year of an undergraduate or graduate programme from 1 August 2017, with the exception of the following: - i. students admitted with advanced standing to a subsequent (for example, second) developmental year of a programme.
+The regulations for the cohort joined apply; - ii. students transferred from other programmes within QMUL to another programme.
 The regulations for the cohort transferred to apply; - iii. students changing programme duration (for example, from a four year programme to a three year programme).
-The regulations for the cohort joined apply: - iv. where programmes have existing, approved special regulations; - v. where it is otherwise specified in these regulations.
+The regulations for the cohort joined apply; - iv. where programmes have existing, approved special regulations; - v. where it is otherwise specified in these regulations.